sheodox/jimaku-player/README.md

 but if subtitles are mistimed that can be fixed.

-To align your subtitles, from the "Alignment" menu (which shows automatically after selecting a subtitle file) you can choose `Chose a different alignment...`, it will show you a few lines of dialog.
+To align your subtitles, from the "Alignment" menu (which shows automatically after selecting a subtitle file) you can choose `Choose a different alignment...`, it will show you a few lines of dialog.
 Pay attention to what's said and as soon as you hear the start of one of those subtitles press the corresponding button and Jimaku Player will figure out the correct subtitle timing based on that.